samf01/irbisio-site/content/pages/strategy.md

 esg:
   section: ESG Approach
   mode: dark-mode
-  heading: "We adhere to the United Nations' 17 Sustainable Development Goals.
+  heading: "We adhere to the United Nations 17 Sustainable Development Goals.
 Our
     investment strategy is particularly focussed on four of the UN’s 17 goals:"
   image: /assets/shutterstock_1884591043.jpg
   goals: